 |A collaboration between the current affiliation of SSANTO’s developer (EAWAG – Swiss Federal Institute of Aquatic Science and Technology) and two Canadian universities (Polytechnique Montréal and Université de Montréal), and the municipality of Trois-Rivières.
 This implementation case included a major overhaul of SSANTO’s criteria to suit the Canadian context.
 Further innovations included newly elicited value scales as well as stakeholder preference elicitation using advances elicitation technique SWING.|

-Over the next years, SSANTO will be undergoing major redevelopment that will render it useable independent of proprietary software, while adding some important and useful additional functionality to iprove the quality of the outcomes, as well as the user experience.
-Furthermore, imlementation and testing in real world case studies around the world are planned.
+SSANTO is undergoing continuous and major redevelopment.
+It is now usable independent of proprietary software, while adding some important and useful additional functionality to improve the quality of the outcomes, as well as the user experience.
+Furthermore, implementation and testing in real world case studies around the world are planned.
 Some exciting examples of what’s in store:

 - Further integration into the UrbanBEATS platform